adamrasheed/adamrasheed/case-studies/reverse-loan-guys.md

 ---

 ## Conclusion
-This project was a great oppurutinty to work on and gave me solid exposure for creating projects in the financial niche.
+This project was a great opporutinty to work on and gave me solid exposure for creating projects in the financial niche.
 It also gave me an oppurtunity to strengthen my skills in static site generation.

 Check out the live site <a href="http://reverseloanguys.com" target="_blank" rel="noopener">here</a>.